A FARM IN

 The Location

-The farm Okosongomingo also forms the nucleus of the Waterberg Conservancy, a private conservation initiative comprising several neighbouring farms committed to the conservation of the indigenous flora, fauna and fragile ecosystems that are fast disappearing across Africa.
+The farm is nestled in the exceptionally beautiful Waterberg area, bordering renowned conservation sites such as the Waterberg Plateau Park and the Cheetah Conservation Fund.
+The farm Okosongomingo forms the nucleus of the Waterberg Conservancy, a private conservation initiative comprising several neighbouring farms dedicated to preserving the indigenous flora, fauna, and fragile ecosystems that are rapidly disappearing across Africa.